locuslab/open-unlearning/community/methods/AltPO/README.md

 The original paper experiments with LLaMA2-7B; however, the following parameter ranges are reasonable to explore.
 You can adjust them based on the model and task.
 Perform a grid search over: beta in [0.05, 0.1, 0.5], learning rate in [1e-5, 2e-5, 5e-5], and alpha in [1, 2, 5].

 #### Computational Setup
 All experiments in `run.sh` are run on single A100 GPU.
-If larger models are used you can use deepspeed to launch the unlearning job.
+If larger models are used you can use distributed training with accelerate to launch the unlearning job.

 ## Results